-Cannes 2012 Awards Revealed - Haneke's 'Amour' Takes Palme d'Or
+Cannes 2012 Awards: Michael Haneke's 'Amour' Takes Palme d'Or

 Haneke wins again.
 The official 65th Cannes Film Festival awards for 2012 were announced tonight, wrapping up 12 days of the international fest.
 The biggest winner, taking home the Palme d'Or for his 2nd time, is director Michael Haneke and his film Amour (aka Love), followed by Matteo Garrone's Reality, which won the Grand Prix as second place.
 The fest also awarded a number of other prizes, including giving Benh Zeitlin's Sundance favorite Beasts of the Southern Wild the Camera d'Or, top prize for first-time filmmakers.
 While the Palme is one of the most prestigious awards, the top winner usually isn't my favorite.

 Here's the full list of Cannes 2012 winners, with most of the key awards listed below, including Un Certain Regard.
 I'll get into my own commentary after the winners.
 Head to the official Cannes website for more.